samboy/ChessVariantResearch/Congo/README.md

   turn may move to capture another piece in the deep river this turn, but will be removed from play after capturing the piece.
-* Any piece which was in the deep part of the river on the previous turn but is _not_ in the deep river this turn is still in play.
+* Any piece which was in the deep part of the river on the previous turn but is _not_ in the deep river this turn is still in play (as long as they do not get captured by an enemy piece).
 * Moving to an island is the same as moving to any non-river square for all pieces except the crocodile.